syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Fires before the dragged node to be dropped.
+Fires before the dragged node is to be dropped.

 <table class="params">
 <thead>